dafogary/wikiStax/README.md

 ## Known bugs

+ The current known issues are:

-When importing the vanilla.sql file, the root user has issues connecting to the database.
+- when importing the VanillaDB.sql file, the root user has issues connecting to the database.
 The database should ideally allow remote access to the root user.
+- the common LocalSettings.php is not being populated with the Wiki field configuration.

+The remove Wiki and PDF Archive need extra work.

 ## Future development